Cane Ridge Meeting House

 Cane Ridge Meeting House is a historic church building on Cane Ridge near Paris, Kentucky built in 1791.
 It is one of the oldest church buildings in Kentucky and the largest one room log structure.
-The church was the site of a large frontier Christian revival in 1801 hosted by the local Presbyterian congregation that met in the building.
-Nearly 10,000 people attending.
+The church was the site of a large frontier Christian revival in 1801 hosted by the local Presbyterian congregation that met in the building, with nearly 10,000 people attending.
 According to the museum "[i]n 1804, a small group of Presbyterian ministers from Kentucky and Ohio... penned and signed a document, "The Last Will and Testament of the Springfield Presbytery", at Cane Ridge that resulted in the birth of a movement seeking unity among Christians along non-sectarian lines.
 They would call themselves simply "Christians.
 The Christian Church (Disciples of Christ), the Churches of Christ (non-instrumental), and the Christian Churches (independent) of the Stone-Campbell movement trace their origins here.
 This movement is often noted as the first one indigenous to American soil."

 In the 1930s a stone building was constructed around the original log structure.
 The church is still used for worship.